Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Introduction

 Besides providing hints for 2D physics, the 1D Kitaev spin models are also intriguing on their own, containing exotic strongly correlated physics.
 For example, in the 1D spin-1/2 Kitaev-Gamma model, it has been found that about 67\% of the entire phase diagram is occupied by a gapless phase whose low energy physics can be described by an emergent SU(2)$_1$ Wess-Zumino-Witten (WZW) model, which is intimately related to the intricate discrete nonsymmorphic symmetry group of the system \cite{Yang2020}.
 In addition to the emergent SU(2)$_1$ phase, the spin-1/2 Kitaev-Gamma chain also contains two magnetically ordered phases with symmetry breaking patterns $O_h\rightarrow D_4$ \cite{Yang2020} and $O_h\rightarrow D_3$ \cite{Yang2021b}, as well as another gapless phase with central charge $c=1/2$ located in the vicinity of the antiferromagnetic (AFM) Kitaev point \cite{Luo2021} , where $O_h$ is the full octahedral group and $D_n$ is the dihedral group of order $2n$, showcasing rich strongly correlated physics in such systems.
+Recently, it has been established that CoNb$_2$O$_6$ is a one-dimensional Kitaev material with ferromagnetic (FM) Kitaev and AFM Gamma interactions \cite{Churchill2024}.

 On the other hand, nearest neighbor Dzyaloshinskii-Moriya (DM) interactions \cite{Dzyaloshinskii1957,Dzyaloshinskii1964,Moriya1960,Fert1980,Fert1990} are ubiquitous in quantum magnetic systems which break the spatial inversion symmetry and can lead to exotic magnetic textures such as skyrmions \cite{Heinze2011,Yu2010,Bogdanov1994,Rolber2006} and chiral magnetic orders \cite{Dzyaloshinskii1965,Bogdanov1989}.
 In Kitaev materials, the DM interactions can be conveniently induced and manipulated by external electric fields, which have been studied under the context of the electromagnetic controls of Kitaev materials \cite{Furuya2021,Chari2021}.
 It is noteworthy to mention that the DM interactions in Kitaev materials exhibit a nonuniform bond-dependent structure.